sunbyte/glitch-typewriter/README.md

 # glitch-typewriter
 React component displays text with a glitch typewriter effect

----

 ## Features

-- **Glitch Typewriter Effect**: Characters appear one by one with a glitch effect.
+- **Glitch typewriter effect**: Characters appear one by one with a glitch effect.
-- **Customizable Fonts**: Adjust font size, weight, and more.
+- **Customizable fonts**: Adjust font size, weight, and more.
-- **Customizable Cursor**: Control cursor width, height, and color.
+- **Customizable cursor**: Control cursor width, height, and color.
-- **Multiple Slogans**: Cycle through an array of text or slogans.
+- **Multiple slogans**: Cycle through an array of text or slogans.

----

 ## Installation